BrentWeiffenbach/Grace/README.md

 You can also set the output to verbose by using the `verbose:=true` argument.

 Run the onboard on the TurtleBot by running `roslaunch onboard.launch`.

-## To Test

-* Verify that the logic in Semantic SLAM is the same

 ## Known Issues